IsaKiko/D3-visualising-data/05-javascript.md

 });
 ~~~

+> ## Debugging in a browser {.callout}
+> If we right click anywhere on our page and select "Inspect Element", the browser takes us to the developer tools.
+> Here, we have different tabs.
+The three most important ones are:
+> * Console - The console alerts us to things going wrong in out code by showing us an error and telling us in what line the error ocurred.
+We can also display the values of variables by including `colsole.log(x)` in our code.
+> * Elements - If we want to know if our HTML elements are all in the right spot, this is where we need to look.
+Hovering over any part of the page will highlight the according element and we can look at how they are styled and temporarily change attributes.
+> * Sources - Here, we can look at the files that are used by our page.
+And even better, if we navigate to the JavaScript file, we can add breakpoints that stay in place when we reload the page.
+This allows us to investigate values of variables on the spot.

 > ## Feed your pet cat {.challenge}
 > Create a button using the &lt;button&gt; element to feed the cat.
 > Use the alert() function to have the cat thank you.